islandcontroller/hello-ch32v003/README.vscode.md

 In order to use the USART pin, close the debug connection (OpenOCD) in software.
 This releases the SWDIO line to a high-impedance state.

 ### Un-bricking an SOIC8 part
 If an SOIC8 part has been programmed without swapping the RX/TX lines, debugger access is no longer possible.
 A full chip reset is required.

-Use the [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html) to perform a full chip reset:
+Use the included `wlink` utility to perform the reset:

-* MCU Core: `RISC-V`
-* Series: `CH32V00x`
-* Target -> "Clear All Code-Flash-By Power Off"
+    wlink erase --method power-off --chip ch32v003

 ## Licensing